 The lymph is comprised of mostly water (as is the whole human body), plus protein molecules, glucose, urea and the disease fighting white blood cells.

-According to ancient medicine, our water element supports ALL physical processes in our body, and is ruled by the kidneys.
-Our kidneys are also responsible for the bones and the bone marrow.
-Interestingly, B lymphocytes come from the bone marrow.
+According to ancient medicine, our water element supports ALL physical processes in our body and is ruled by the kidneys.
+Our kidneys are responsible for the bones and the bone marrow.
+Interestingly, B lymphocytes mature in the bone marrow.

 The interstitial fluid that bathes and surrounds the tissues cells, travels through the lymph and is mostly water.

-That being said, to support your immune system it is absolutely essential that we nourish the water element to ensure that everything flows smoothly.
+To support your immune system it is absolutely essential that we nourish the water element to ensure that everything flows smoothly, so to speak.

 I’ll give you an easy analogy…

 Let’s say you have a trained army (immune system) that is ready to fight invaders.
 But, the only way for them to get to the battle zone is to travel by boat through a waterway (the lymphatic system).
 If that waterway is congested and filled with excess debris, your army is going to struggle to get where it needs to go.
-And, if the waterway is not at high tide, the boat carrying them will get stuck in the mud (so to speak).
+And, if the waterway is not at high tide, the boat carrying them will get stuck in the mud.